-Applications from parents/carers received after the closing date may be considered by Nottinghamshire County Council as on-time, with the agreement of the relevant admission authority (The Elizabethan Academy), in the following circumstances:
+An application received after the closing date including any changes to preferences, or order of preferences, is considered late and will be processed after all on time applications.
+In very limited circumstances an application received after the closing date may be considered as on time by Nottinghamshire County Council with the agreement of the relevant admission authority (The Elizabethan Academy) and only in the following circumstances:

-- relocation into the area of Nottinghamshire County Council from another local authority - relocation within Nottinghamshire - exceptional reasons for missing the closing date, e.g., family bereavement, hospitalisation or family trauma
+- · relocation into the area of Nottinghamshire County Council from another local authority area - relocation within Nottinghamshire - exceptional reasons for missing the closing date, for example, family bereavement, hospitalisation or family trauma.